i3tyc/AdaptSLAM/README.md

 After this, two TCP connections between the client and server devices will be established.
  # Citation

-Please cite the following paper in your publications if the dataset or code helps your research.
+Please cite the following paper in your publications if this code helps your research.

      @inproceedings{Chen23AdaptSLAM,
       title={{AdaptSLAM}: Edge-Assisted Adaptive SLAM with Resource Constraints via Uncertainty Minimization},